The HyperX Alloy Core RGB Keyboard

 - HyperX Ngenuity is not supported

 Honestly, I’m not a fan of membrane keyboards but after using the HyperX Alloy Core RGB I think this is certainly worth considering to purchase, because of all the functionality it offers over other membrane keyboards.
-If you’re a person that does not care about performance, wants something that is branded, looks and feels premium at an affordable cost then you’re looking at one of the best keyboards under 4k.
+If you’re a person that does not care about Mechanical switches, wants something that is branded, looks and feels premium at an affordable cost then you’re looking at one of the best keyboards under 4k.
 Honestly, I would recommend the Alloy Core RGB over the Razer Cyanosa only because of its pricing here in India.
-It is a great offering from HyperX and we would like to thank them for sending in the Alloy Core RGB for a review! 😎
+It is a great offering from HyperX and we would like to thank them for sending in the Alloy Core RGB for a review! ?

 Amazon Link: HyperX Alloy Core